 If you ever see a dog left alone in a car on a warm day, please notify store employees or animal control right away.
 Even if the windows are cracked or the air conditioning is on, dogs still can’t keep their bodies from overheating.
 Remember: Speaking up may save a life!

 Tip #2: Watch out for heatstroke

 Looking forward to spending the summer playing long games of fetch?
 Make sure to keep an eye out for signs that your Rover dog is experiencing heatstroke.
-According to the American Kennel Club, some symptoms of heatstroke are:
+Common symptoms of heatstroke include:

 If a dog in your care shows signs of heatstroke, take action immediately:

-- Get the dog to a veterinarian.
+- Get the dog to a veterinarian as soon as possible.
 If it’s an evening or weekend and the dog’s regular vet isn’t available, go to the nearest animal emergency hospital, which you can find with this Google search.
 Even if it seems that the dog is recovering, they may be dehydrated or experiencing other complications.
 Veterinarians can continually monitor the dog’s temperature to ensure they make a full recovery.

 Tip #3: Keep dogs cool and hydrated

 Just because it’s hot outside doesn’t mean you have to skip your walks.
 To help keep dogs cool during summer exercise: